 Presentation of Research:

 All students are expected to present their research at least once in an approved forum.
-This may be the annual Medical Student Research Symposium, a national or international meeting, or other as approved by the Director.
+This may a national or international meeting, the annual Medical Student Research Symposium, or another venue approved by the Director.

 Written Report of Research: